raja045/Machine-Learning/README.md

 # Machine-Learning
-This reposirtory contains all models I trained during time of learning.
+This repository contains all models I trained during time of learning.